-- (d) A dedicating entity inspector(s) who performs direct observations of the verification of a commercial-grade item's critical characteristics and manufacture at the supplier facility.
+- 1. Source verifications should be controlled by a documented plan.
+Factors to be considered in the plan include: - (a) The identification of a specific process of interest that may be correlated with a manufacturing or testing phase. - (b) The verification method utilized to verify the critical characteristics for acceptance. - (c) Appropriate hold points to verify design, material, and performance characteristics during manufacture and/or testing relevant to the safety function of the item when those characteristics cannot be verified after the item has been completely manufactured. - (d) A dedicating entity inspector(s) who performs direct observations of the verification of a commercial-grade item's critical characteristics and manufacture at the supplier facility.
 The inspector(s) should be a technical specialist skilled in audit practice and knowledgeable in operation of the item(s) and the associated critical characteristics to be verified. - (e) Documentation of the source verification results.
 This includes the critical characteristics for acceptance and the actual results obtained during verification.
 Deficiencies observed should be corrected by the supplier before shipping. - 2.
-The dedicating entity inspector authorizes shipping and establishes initial traceability. - d.
+The dedicating entity inspector authorizes shipping and establishes initial traceability. - 3.
+As documented in the Columbia Generating Station SER (ML20160A411), the NRC allows remote vendor surveillance during extenuating circumstances (e.g., pandemics) given that the conditions described in the SER are adequately met. - d.
 Method 4: Acceptable Supplier/Item Performance Record.
-This method could be used to demonstrate one or more critical characteristics based upon documented acceptable item performance. - 1.
-Examples of such documented performance records include: acceptable quality control of critical characteristics, or acceptable industry-wide performance.
-The use of industry-wide performance should not be employed alone unless the established documented performance record is based on industry-wide performance data that is directly applicable to the item's critical characteristics and the intended safety-related application. - Information pertinent to the commercial-grade item's quality of performance obtained from outside sources (e.g., operational event reports, NRC, vendor equipment technical information program, and Institute of Nuclear Power Operations) and from commercial-grade surveys, source verifications, receipt inspections, previous dedication or qualification, and operational history is factored into the dedication process. - 2.
-This method should be used in combination with one or more of the methods explained above to collect the objective evidence necessary to ensure acceptable historical performance of the supplier. - 03.03 Review a representative sample of dedication packages to assess whether procedures for dedication activities have been adequately planned and implemented. - Verify that the dedication process identifies those design, material, and performance characteristics relevant to the safety function as described in Section 03.01 of this procedure. - b.
-Verify that the dedicating entity demonstrated that the critical characteristics are met using appropriate acceptance methods as described in Section 03.02 of this procedure.
+This method could be used to demonstrate one or more critical characteristics based upon documented acceptable item performance. - Examples of such documented performance records include: acceptable quality control of critical characteristics, or acceptable industry-wide performance.
+The use of industry-wide performance should not be employed alone unless the established documented performance record is based on industry-wide performance data that is directly applicable to the item's critical characteristics and the intended safety-related application.

+Information pertinent to the commercial-grade item's quality of performance obtained from outside sources (e.g., operational event reports, NRC, vendor equipment technical information program, and Institute of Nuclear Power Operations data associated with operating experience) and from commercial-grade surveys, source verifications, receipt inspections, previous dedication or qualification, and operational history is factored into the dedication process.